Fan-squealing-tastic!

 2nd Session

-On the 1st session, I found out that the transmission change response time is COD DAM slow if you set it to just "D" without overdrive (yeah yeah go ahead laughing at me for using an automatic transmission car) ... so on the 2nd session...
+I found out that the transmission change response time is COD DAM slow if you set it to just "D" without overdrive (yeah yeah go ahead laughing at me for using an automatic transmission car) ... so on the 2nd session...
 I play around a lot with only two gears ... the 2nd Gear ("2") and 3rd gear ("D" overdrive).
 You won't get to change to 4th gear that often in Sepang if you really throttle the engine till the red line (7000 rpm)

 Anyhow, while driving the Myvi on the limits and try out a few racing lines into the critical corners, I was caught up with a VW Passat 2.0 ...